unixbash/ASDN/docs/blog/blog.md

 ### Reconfiguring the test network (12/12/17)
   - I have had to reconfigure the VPN connection to the test network, as it would not allow some types of traffic through.
   - I have also expanded the lab to include devices from different networks.
-  - The automated VPN build script had to be changed to accomodate the above changes.
+  - The automated VPN build script had to be changed to accommodate the above changes.
 ![vpn](https://gitlab.computing.dcu.ie/nikolif2/2018-ca400-nikolif2/raw/master/docs/blog/images/net.jpg)

 ### Website Testing (30/01/18)